AramZS/thespin/text-datagrid/ID-Luchador.markdown

 Has a huge crush on Cat having been near her adventures.

-Trained together and got tattos together with Monstrous.
+Trained together and got tattoos together with Monstrous.

 Glow in the dark costume.